Roq4/password-generator/README.md

 # Generate Your Own Random Password

-This project is  a Solo Project on Scrimba Frontend Carrier Path.
+This project is  a Solo Project on Scrimba Frontend Career Path.

 [Generate](https://password-generator-three-psi.vercel.app/)